 The 7 findings I listed above came from two different chapters of the report.
 Higher prices, win/win deals and profitability came from the chapter on Negotiation.
 Positioning, reopening negotiations, competing against low cost providers and the case for change came from the chapter on closing.

-problem these companies really have is an inablity to sell value!"
+these companies have is that their salespeople are unable to sell value!

-The findings from the report came from a survey where most of the 300+ respondents were from companies larger than $500 million, with sales quotas generally running more than $1 million each.
+The findings came from a survey where most of the 300+ respondents were from companies larger than $500 million, with sales quotas generally running more than $1 million each.

-How do the findings compare with OMG's scientific data from the evaluation of 1,100,000 salespeople from 12,000 companies?
+How do the findings compare with OMG's scientific data from the evaluation of 2 million salespeople from 30,000 companies?
 Let's compare!

-Our data shows that selling value is a much greater issue than the survey suggests.
-The likely reason for this is that respondents from large companies may not understand why they are having the issues listed by the bullets above.
-They only recongize the symptoms.
+OMG's data shows that selling value is a much greater issue than the survey suggests.
+The likely reason for this is that respondents from large companies probably don't understand the reasons why they have the seven issues bulleted above.
+They only recognize the symptoms.

-When companies continue to believe that their problems lie in negotiating and closing, they seek training on negotiating and closing!
-When the real problem is selling value, you need to provide training on consultative selling, change your pricing strategy and provide training on selling value.
+When companies mistakenly believe that their problems lie in negotiating and closing, they tend to seek training on negotiating and closing!
+When the real problem is selling value, the training needs to be on what the selling conversations should sound like when you take a more consultative approach, sales process to support a consultative approach, a value-based pricing strategy, and training on selling value.

 Here are four other things you should do: